QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 # Installing Snap Packages

-Snap packages do not use the normal update channels for Debian and Fedora (dnf and apt) and are often installed as the user rather than as root.
+Snap packages do not use the normal update channels for Debian and Fedora (apt and dnf) and are often installed as the user rather than as root.
 To support these in an AppVM you need to take the following steps:

 1. In the **TemplateVM** you must install snapd and qubes-snapd-helper:
 Open a terminal in TemplateVM and run: